nickythelion/ciris/README.md

 c = Color.from_hsv(hue, saturation, value)
 ```
 In this case, both methods are equivalent.
-The latter was added for the sake of consistensy with the other constructors.
+The latter was added for the sake of consistency with the other constructors.

 ## Creating a Color object using RGB values
 The Color object provides a `Color.from_rgb()` function which can be used to create Color object from RGB band values, like this: